kcampo1335/productLineFXDbOOPNew/README.md

 ## Built With

 * IDE used is IntelliJ
-* Other software used
+* Other software used - github, H2, Scene Builder
-* Resources used
-<br />Note for school project: Every section is an opportunity to make an impression.
-You could briefly add what you know about the IDE and describe your development skills.

 ## Contributing
 * My Prof. Vanselow assisted with the teaching of this project.